Ricky-Sama/prework-study-guide/README.md

 ## Description

 This Prework Study Guide was designed by a new boot camp student for newer boot camp students who were going through the Prework.
-It contains many some of the most sought after notes in coding that includes HTML, CSS, Git, and JavaScript.
+It contains some of the most sought after notes in coding that includes HTML, CSS, Git, and JavaScript.

 ## Installation